jina-ai/examples/README.md

 These examples showcase Jina in action and provide sample code for you to work from.
 We suggest you read [Jina 101](http://101.jina.ai) and <a href="https://jina.ai/2020/07/06/What-is-Neural-Search-and-Why-Should-I-Care.html">What is Neural Search?</a> to get a conceptual overview.

+❗If you'd like to run our examples on Windows, please follow [this instruction](https://docs.jina.ai/chapters/install/os/on-wsl.html).

 To learn more about how to use Jina, please refer to [our docs](http://www.jina.ai).

 ## 🐣 Simple Examples